-There may be hundreds of different lenses out there, but most of them fall into a handful of key categories.
+The new Nikon lens is too expensive for amateur users, but there are any number of more affordable Nikon lenses to choose from.
+In fact, the sheer number of lenses on the market can quickly get confusing, but most of them fall into a handful of key categories.
 Here's a quick guide to help you work out what kind of lens you might need.

 1) Telephoto zoom: most people start with these.
 They are the obvious choice for anyone interested in sports and wildlife photography, or any other time when you can’t get close enough to your subject.
-They can also be useful – surprisingly maybe – for landscape photography, where they help you pick out details and compress perspective.
+Read more: Best telephoto lenses for Nikon

 2) Wide-angle zoom: for when you need to get more into the frame.
-Most people imaging a telephoto is the most useful extra lens you can have, but actually a wide-angle zoom can be equally useful, especially if you are interested in travel photography.
-It will let you capture cramped interiors, big landmarks or narrow city streets.
-A wide-angle zoom might even be your best ‘first’ buy, ahead of a telephoto.
+Most people imaging a telephoto is the most useful extra lens you can have, but actually a wide-angle zoom can be equally useful, especially if you are interested in travel photography and capturing cramped interiors, big landmarks or narrow city streets.
+Read more: Best wide-angle lenses for Nikon

 3) A better kit lens: better quality, a longer zoom range or a wider 'constant' aperture.
 The kit lenses you get with Nikon cameras are good all-rounders but are designed to be compact and affordable before anything else.
 In time, you might decide you need a replacement that offers a longer focal range, a constant maximum aperture or just better all-round picture quality.
-After all, this is the type of lens you're likely to use most often.
+Read more: Best standard zoom upgrades for Nikon

 4) Macro lens: for subjects so close they're right under your nose.
 Regular lenses can focus quite close, but not close enough to fill the frame with tiny insects and other close-up subjects.
 But macro lenses are designed to get much closer, and are optically optimised to give crystal-clear close-ups.
-If you're interested in tiny details, a macro lens is a great buy – and can be used for general photography too.
+Read more: Best macro lenses

 5) Portrait lens: for flattering features and background blur.
 The best portrait shots combine an undistorted perspective with soft background blur.
-A regular zoom lens might give you the right perspective, but only a dedicated portrait lens with a wide maximum aperture can give those blurred backgrounds that make the best portrait photography so atmospheric.
+A regular zoom lens might give you the right perspective, but only a dedicated portrait lens with a wide maximum aperture can give those atmospheric blurred backgrounds.
+Read more: Best portrait lenses

 Lens compatibility: Nikon DX and FX cameras